isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-cockroaches-come-out-at-night/index.md

 ## Have a large number of these bugs at home?
 You will surely discover hundreds of thousands of them wobbling and running for shelter when you suddenly turn on the lights after 4 hours of darkness interval.

-And the reason is nothing but the leftover in the cooking and the dining space.�After the sundown, cockroaches are prone to emerge in a big group and hunt for foods.
+And the reason is nothing but the leftover in the cooking and the dining space.After the sundown, cockroaches are prone to emerge in a big group and hunt for foods.

 In fact, roaches can feed on virtually anything, including the tiniest food scraps that you might have left uncleaned from the last supper.